01 of 11

-Good or bad, Edmonton also has the distinction of being home to the world's largest shopping mall, the West Edmonton Mall.
-Locals confess to rarely frequenting the massive structure that houses a hotel, roller coaster, and water park, but visitors abound.
+The city also has the distinction of being home to the world's largest shopping mall, the West Edmonton Mall, a massive structure that houses a hotel, roller coaster, and water park.

 Edmonton is also known as the Gateway to the North, with ready access to Jasper and the Rocky Mountains as well as Canada's northern territories, Nunavut, the Northwest Territories, and the Yukon.